 2019 Official Community Plan Review

-Our Official Community Plan (OCP) is the city's blueprint for managing change to achieve our shared goals.
+The OCP Review Our Official Community Plan (OCP) is the city's blueprint for managing change to achieve our shared goals.
 It contains policies that guide Council's 'land-use' decisions for where and how we grow in the future, helping to conserve what we love about the city as well as improve the quality of life for current and future residents.

-Phase One - Public Engagement Summary:
+Phase One (All Topics) - Public Engagement Summary:

 Our Promise to the Public: